/ EN

 Mantoue

-On a serene summer night, countless lights gently illuminate the temple grounds, creating a dreamlike atmosphere.
+On a quiet summer night, countless lights illuminate the temple grounds, creating a magical atmosphere.

-The lanterns, lit with prayers and gratitude for the departed, softly embrace Gesshoji with their glow.
+The light of lanterns, lit with prayers and gratitude for those who have passed away, gently envelops Gesshoji Temple.

 Mid August